alttch/eva3/doc/sys_api.rst

 ---------------------------------

 Enables and disables debugging mode while the controller is running.
-After the controller is restarted, this parameter is lost and controller switchs back to the mode specified in the configuration file.
+After the controller is restarted, this parameter is lost and controller switches back to the mode specified in the configuration file.

 Parameters: